-The HSE program is for adults who did not complete high school and gives them another chance to earn an equivalent degree.
+The high school equivalency (HSE) program is for adults who did not complete high school and gives them another chance to earn an equivalent degree.

 The GED® (General Education Development) has four separate subtests (modules) in literacy, social studies, math, and science.

-The HiSET and TASC have split up the Literacy part into separate writing and reading tests, so five in total that can also be taken separately.
+The HiSET® has split up the Literacy part into separate writing and reading tests, so five in total, that can also be taken separately.

-New Jersey was the first state where all three tests could be only be taken on a computer.
+New Jersey was the first state where both tests could be taken on a computer only.
 Paper-and-pencil testing belongs to the past except for applicants who need accommodations.

 In the past, there was never an option to take the HiSET or GED online, but recently, we’ve seen the introduction of online GED and HiSET testing options.
 Check the bottom of this post for more details.